gcappellini/gcappellini.github.io/cv/rendercv_output/Guglielmo_Cappellini_CV.md

 - Rome, IT
 - Extending the research on AI for oncological HT, considering internal measuring points and the use of graph neural networks (GNNs);
 - AI-based methods for real-time simulation of deformable tissues with application to interactive virtual reality for medical training.
 Preliminary results under submission;
-- Interest in GNNs for modelling complex systems, and for handling multi-omics data.
+- Interest in GNNs and RNNs for modelling complex systems.

 ## Department of Radiation Oncology, Amsterdam UMC Hospital, Visiting PhD Student

 - Dec 2023 – May 2024
 - Amsterdam, NL
-- Reached experimental stage of my research project through experimental emulation of HT treatment, comprising a system to simulate perfusion, a muscle-equivalent phantom, a superficial EM applicator, and the thermometry system;
+- Experimental emulation of HT treatment: a system to simulate perfusion, a muscle-equivalent phantom, a superficial EM applicator, and the thermometry system;
-- Working in a transdisciplinary environment of medical physicists, clinicians, engineers, and data scientists;
+- Transdisciplinary environment of medical physicists, engineers, and data scientists;

 ## Department of Nuclear Medicine, Policlinico Umberto I, Rome, MSc Thesis Intern